As the years roll along, the cost of most things just keeps increasing: That’s inflation for you.

 In the past, if you wanted to see a copy of your credit report, you needed to pay for it.
 Now, thanks to changes in federal law, you’re entitled to one free report every 12 months from each of the three major credit-reporting companies: Equifax, Experian and TransUnion.

-And until April 2022, you actually can get a free copy of your credit report from each company every week on account of the coronavirus pandemic.
+Through 2023, you actually can get a free copy of your credit report from each company every week on account of the COVID-19 pandemic.

 3. Books, movies and more